Tanana River Challenge

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Tanana River Challenge is an endurance event in Fairbanks that includes runners, skiers, skijorers, and cyclists.
-The course consists of lollipop routes along the Tanana River and through the Rosie Creek forest, offered in two distances.
+The Tanana River Challenge is an endurance event for runners, skiers, skijorers, and cyclists.
+The event uses lollipop-style courses that run along the Tanana River and through the Rosie Creek forest, with multiple aid stations staffed by volunteers.